-- The population is likely to age considerably over the next 20 years; - More housing choice is needed for elderly downsizers to enable them to remain in the local community if they wish, particularly bungalows; - There has been a trend of younger adults leaving the area and taking their children with them; - There is a need for mid-priced, non-terraced, market housing, for first and second time movers or elderly downsizers; - There is a very strong demand for private rented housing across the price and quality range, with investors seeking to acquire suitable properties to meet demand.

-There is a relatively small amount of local need for additional social or affordable rented housing.
+- The population is likely to age considerably over the next 20 years; - More housing choice is needed for elderly downsizers to enable them to remain in the local community if they wish, particularly bungalows; - There has been a trend of younger adults leaving the area and taking their children with them; - There is a need for mid-priced, non-terraced, market housing, for first and second time movers or elderly downsizers; - seeking to acquire suitable properties to meet demand. - There is a relatively small amount of local need for additional social or affordable rented housing.